-If you want ideas, you have to start by breaking existing ideas down into smaller ones.
+If you want to find new ideas, start by breaking existing ideas down into smaller ones.
 Only then can you see how to build your own.

 It’s a little mantra you can say: Ideas are made of other ideas.